Financial balance sheets and transactions by sectors; National Accounts

 Annual figures:

 The first annual data are published 85 day after the end of the reporting year as the sum of the four quarters of the year.
 Subsequently provisional data are published 6 months after the end of the reporting year.
 Final data are released 18 months after the end of the reporting year.
-Furthermore the financial accounts and stocks are annually revised for all reporting periods.
+Furthermore the sector accounts are annually revised for all reporting periods.
 These data are published each year in June.

 Quarterly figures: The first quarterly estimate is available 85 days after the end of each reporting quarter.
 The first quarter may be revised in September, the second quarter in December.
 Should further quarterly information become available thereafter, the estimates for the first three quarters may be revised in March.
 If (new) annual figures become available in June, the quarterly figures will be revised again to bring them in line with the annual figures.